anilkumarannam/technical_paper/README.md

 }
 ```

-Next, create the AreaCalculator class and then write up the logic to sum up the areas of all provided shapes.
+Next, create the AreaCalculator class and then write up the logic, to sum up, the areas of all provided shapes.
 The area of a square is calculated by length squared.
 The area of a circle is calculated by pi times radius squared.

 ```
 class AreaCalculator